AIO vs Air Cooler – Which Cooling Type Is Best For Your CPU?

 Aesthetics

-Unsurprisingly, liquid coolers get the point here.
+Unsurprisingly, liquid coolers get the edge here.

 AIO 3 – 3 Air Cooler